AbhiGT997/simple-war-file-Maven_build/README.md

         stage('SonarQube Static-Code Analysis') {
             steps {
                 withSonarQubeEnv('sonarqube') {
-        // If you have configured more than one global server connection, you can specify its name
+        // If you have configured more than one global server connection, you can specify its name //
-//      sh "${scannerHome}/bin/sonar-scanner"
+        sh "${scannerHome}/bin/sonar-scanner"
         sh "mvn sonar:sonar"
             }
          }
       }
    }
 }
 ```
 6. Save and execute the piplene the build would be completed, it could be checked in the console output.

 7. If we exec into the container and navigate to /var/jenkins_home/ the war file would be generated in the pipeline's folder under target directory.

+8. For setting up SonarQube server follow the Readme file in the SonarQube-Server-Setup folder.

 ---*Thus a simple War file would be genetated using docker and jenkins and maven to generate all the necessary documentations and create a war file.*---